 - Keyword mapping is the process of optimizing pages according to the keyword intent

-- The “Funnel” model gives us keywords for the Money, Discover and Attention intents
+- The “Funnel” model gives us keywords for the Awareness, Interest and Action intents

 - The intent for the Money keyword is that someone is looking for your services

 - The intent for Discover keywords is that a user is looking for information on your services